Noise Monitoring

 3

-Instant notifications when action level, PEL, or custom thresholds exceeded
+Notifications when action level, PEL, or custom thresholds are exceeded

-When noise levels exceed configurable thresholds (action level, PEL, or custom), alerts fire immediately to supervisors, safety managers, and affected employees.
+When measured noise exceeds configurable thresholds (action level, PEL, or custom), alerts go out to supervisors, safety managers, and affected employees - on every survey, whether continuous or scheduled.

 4